 It also has great device support, support for 4K and HDR viewing, and provided us with a seamless viewing experience during our testing on multiple devices.

 Not only that, but Amazon Prime provides a ton of benefits beyond Prime Video, like free 2-day shipping on your orders.
 If you’ve been thinking about getting Amazon Prime anyway, Prime Video is just icing on the cake.

-Even if you just choose to subscribe to Amazon Prime Video alone, its $8.99/month fee is on par with Netflix and Hulu.
+Even if you just choose to subscribe to Amazon Prime Video alone, its cost is on par with Netflix and Hulu.
 No matter how you slice it, Prime Video is a really great service for cord-cutters.
 Beyond a few quibbles with its UI and search functions, we have no complaints – so give it a try for yourself, and see if it’s right for you.

 Eric Liston is a content writer based in Columbus, Ohio.
 Since 2015, he’s been writing about technology, cord-cutting, and helping everyday people save money.
 He also has expertise writing about medicine, dentistry, insurance, and a variety of other industries.
 No matter what he’s writing, his focus is always on simplifying complex concepts and making them approachable for everyone.
 When he’s not slamming away on his keyboard at his home office, you’ll find Eric reading sci-fi novels, improving his disc golf game (he just hit his first 400-foot drive) and playing video games on his gaming PC.

 Kelsey Reynolds • Editor